 Introduction to information research for any major or profession.
 Students learn how to find, evaluate, and use a range of print and digital resources.
 RECOM-MENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
-Transfer: CSU.
-UC.
+Transfer: CSU, UC.

-96725 LIBR 100 OXH By Arr 1.0 Hrs/Wk Online Tedone-Goldstone 1.0
+Online Course(s), See pages 80-84 for more information: 96725 LIBR 100 OXH By Arr 1.0 Hrs/Wk Online Tedone-Goldstone 1.0

-MATH 200 ELEMENTARY PROBABILITY AND STATISTICS (C-ID MATH 110) - HONORS
+MATH 200 ELEMENTARY PROBABILITY AND STATISTICS - HONORS (C-ID MATH 110)

 This course presents the basic concepts underlying statistical methods and covers descriptive statistics, probability, probability distributions, hypothesis testing, estimates and sample sizes, correlation and regression, chi-square tests, analysis of variance, and nonparametric statistics.
 Technology is integrated into the course.
 Applications of statistics to business, life sciences, social sciences, psychology, and other areas are included.
-PREREQ: MATH 120 or 123 (offered at CSM or Skyline) or 190, or appropriate score on District math placement test and other measures as appropriate.
-Transfer: CSU: B4, UC.
+PREREQ: MATH 120 or 123 (offered at CSM or Skyline) or 190, or appropriate score on the College Placement Test or other multiple measures assessment.
+Transfer: CSU: B4.
+UC.
 (IGETC: 2)